adamw/website/content/blog/2011-05-02-envers-torquebox-on-rivierajug-may-6th.md

 dsq_thread_id:
   - 1058428028
 categories:
-  - Arquillian
-  - CDI
-  - Envers
-  - Hibernate
-  - Java
+  - testing
-  - JBoss
+  - jee
-  - Ruby
+  - envers
-  - TorqueBox
+  - hibernate
-  - Uncategorized
+  - java
-  - Weld
+  - ruby

 ---
 This Friday (6th of May) I will have the pleasure to present two talks: one on [Envers][1] and one on [Torquebox][2], thanks to an invitation from the [RivieraJUG][3].